Face transplant: Turkey

 On 21 January 2012, Turkish surgeon Ömer Özkan and his team successfully performed a full face transplant at Akdeniz University's hospital in Antalya.
 The 19-year-old patient, Uğur Acar, was badly burnt in a house fire when he was a baby.
 The donor was 39-year-old Ahmet Kaya, who died on 20 January.
 The Turkish doctors declared that his body had accepted the new tissue.

 Almost one month later on 24 February 2012, a surgical team led by Serdar Nasır conducted the country's second successful full face transplant at Hacettepe University's hospital in Ankara on 25-year-old Cengiz Gül.
 The patient's face was badly burned in a television tube implosion accident when he was two years old.
-The donor was 40-year-old N. A. (his family did not permit the identity of the donor to be revealed), who experienced brain death two days before the surgery following a motorcycle accident that occurred on 17 February.
+The donor was an undisclosed 40-year-old (the donor's family did not permit the identity of the donor to be revealed), who experienced brain death two days before the surgery following a motorcycle accident that occurred on 17 February.

 On 16 May 2012, surgeon Ömer Özkan and his team at the Akdeniz University Hospital performed the country's fourth and their second full face transplant.
-The face and ears of 27-year-old patient Turan Çolak from Izmir were burnt when he fell into an oven when he was three and half years old.
+The face and ears of 27-year-old patient Turan Çolak from İzmir were burnt when he fell into an oven when he was three and half years old.
 The donor was Tevfik Yılmaz, a 19-year-old man from Uşak who had attempted suicide on 8 May.
 He was declared brain dead in the evening hours of 15 May after having been in intensive care for seven days.
 His parents donated all his organs.